rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 1. Use the ls command again to make sure that you indeed have a file named *configure* in your pwd.

-2. To see all the options you can enable or disable in the hello program type:
+2. To see all the options, you can enable or disable in the hello program type:

 $ ./configure --help